Program Details

 Our Curriculum

-The increasing complexity of the healthcare system has resulted in a growing need for investigators who can conduct research to address pressing social problems in bioethics.
-The objective of the bioethics doctoral program is to train scholars who will have specific expertise in the conceptualization, design and conduct of empirical research concerning bioethics questions.
-Candidates may enter the program from any discipline, but all doctoral students will become fluent with the ways in which bioethical scholarship employs concepts and methods from the humanities, social sciences, clinical research, jurisprudence, and health policy.
-The program’s curriculum is organized around five core areas:
+The PhD in Bioethics curriculum shapes scholars who can address pressing social and ethical problems in biomedicine and health.
+Students may enter the PhD program in Bioethics from any discipline.
+However, all students will become fluent with the ways in which bioethical scholarship employs concepts and methods from the humanities, social sciences, clinical research, law, and health policy.
+Our curriculum is organized around five core areas:

 • Normative and social science theory and methods